 We have enhanced our communication of our energy saving project across the Group, producing posters educating employees on best practice at all sites.
-Energy Consumption readings are now monitored on a real time basis and energy consumption is reviewed on weekly calls with Operators.
-Cash incentives for management teams for reductions have been rolled out throughout City Pub Group.
+Energy Consumption readings are now monitored on a real time basis and energy consumption is reviewed weekly.